 2019 might be our best year yet with all these awe-inspiring exclusives!
 I didn’t mean to make the first two months of 2019 purely Container Home Hub exclusives but here we are! 🙂

-Today we are honored to showcase the first ever permanent residence made entirely of shipping containers in Seattle, Washington!
-The homeowners, Julianna Carlson and her husband, shared with Container Home Hub a special inside look on this tremendous build!
+Today we are honored to showcase the first-ever permanent residence made entirely of shipping containers in Seattle, Washington!
+The homeowners, Julianna Carlson, and her husband shared with Container Home Hub a special inside look at this tremendous shipping container home build!

 From Julianna Carlson:

 It is about 1,000 square feet and boast two large decks, 2 bedrooms, and 1.5 baths.
 We had so much fun building this shipping container house out of six twenty-foot containers but permitting was challenging.
 My family and one of our really good friends built this house and we hired sub-contractors to do plumbing and electrical and foundation work.
 The house is made out of six 20-foot shipping containers, and two of those are hi-cubes.
 It has a lovely roof top deck.